YuliiaKuzmenko/Pet-project-WaterTracker-playwright-ts/README.md

 ## 🧪 Running Tests

 Execute the tests using the following command from the Visual Studio Code integrated terminal:
- - npx playwright test
+ - npx playwright test (Runs the end-to-end tests).
- Runs the end-to-end tests.

-- npx playwright test --ui
-Starts the interactive UI mode.
+- npx playwright test --ui (Starts the interactive UI mode).

-- npx playwright test --project=chromium
-Runs the tests only on Desktop Chrome.
+- npx playwright test --project=chromium (Runs the tests only on Desktop Chrome).

-- npx playwright test example
-Runs the tests in a specific file.
+- npx playwright test example (Runs the tests in a specific file).

-- npx playwright test --debug
-Runs the tests in debug mode.
+- npx playwright test --debug (Runs the tests in debug mode).

-- npx playwright codegen
-Auto generate tests with Codegen.
+- npx playwright codegen (Auto generate tests with Codegen).

 ## 📁 Project Structure